corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 }
 ```

-That's just a single function one parameter list, and a trait dispatch.
+That's just a single function with one parameter list and trait dispatch.
 And unlike unrestricted overloading, the relationship between accepted types is explicit: they work as long as they satisfy the bound.

 ### "Different types need different behavior"